-CC.
-Putting Wood to Work for Ontarians

-Authored by: Thunder Bay Chamber of Commerce and Co-sponsored by: Chamber of Commerce Brantford Brant, Greater Sudbury Chamber of Commerce, North Bay & District Chamber of Commerce, Sault Ste.
-Marie Chamber of Commerce, Timmins Chamber of Commerce

-Economic development and employment opportunities in Ontario's forest sector are being limited by insufficient wood supply due to made-in-Ontario barriers and the absence of a long-term forestry strategy for the Province.
+L. Putting Wood to Work for Ontarians Authored by: Thunder Bay Chamber of Commerce and Co-sponsored by: Chamber of Commerce Brantford Brant, Greater Sudbury Chamber of Commerce, North Bay & District Chamber of Commerce, Sault Ste.
+Marie Chamber of Commerce, Timmins Chamber of Commerce Issue Economic development and employment opportunities in Ontario's forest sector are being limited by insufficient wood supply due to made-in-Ontario barriers and the absence of a long-term forestry strategy for the Province.
 Policy decisions are often made without full consideration of social and economic impacts.

-Businesses run and prosper on certainty, yet for Ontario's forest products sector, consistent access to affordable wood continues to be uncertain as Provincial barriers are limiting the sector's ability to access increasing forest volumes.
+Background Businesses run and prosper on certainty, yet for Ontario's forest products sector, consistent access to affordable wood continues to be uncertain as Provincial barriers are limiting the sector's ability to access increasing forest volumes.
 In 2015, Ontario forestry companies harvested over 15 million cubic metres, an increase from 10.5 million cubic metres in 2010, which represents less than half of one per cent of Ontario's managed crown forests.
 As a result of MNR restrictions, access to actual harvest volumes is just meeting today's demand, which means there is no room to grow Ontario's renewable forestry sector, despite a healthy and growing forest.
 We need a new path forward that grows good paying jobs and supports hardworking men and women across our province.

 Wood supply is a simple concept but a more complex issue in reality.
 Municipalities and industry have seen the damaging results of non-professional analysis that greatly underestimates industrial capacity and significantly overestimates supply.
 In response, professional foresters sitting on the Ontario Forest Industries Association's Woodlands Committee completed a wood supply analysis that demonstrates supply is only just meeting the current industrial demand.
 This leaves very little room to grow and threatens existing facilities as the decline is projected to continue into the future.
 The analysis also identifies policy and utilization barriers that significantly limit access to MNRF's theoretical allowable harvest volumes.
-Working together to address these barriers will allow existing facilities to maintain operations and will enable the sector to continue to grow.
+Working together to address these barriers will allow existing facilities to maintain operations and will enable the sector to continue to grow. - 57,000 direct jobs in over 260 Ontario communities - 1 of every 100 Ontarian is employed directly or indirectly by the forest sector - In 2013, Finland harvested 65 million cubic meters and Ontario harvested 14 million cubic meters.
+Ontario's landmass is 3X Finland.

 Greater demand for wood and packaging products and increased U.S, housing starts are contributing to increased investment and employment in Ontario's renewable forest products sector.
-These growth opportunities cannot be realized without the establishment of a Provincial mandate that increases the establishment of a Provincial mandate that increases the sustainable use, acceptability and competitiveness of Ontario's Crown forests.
+These growth opportunities cannot be realized without the establishment of a Provincial mandate that increases the sustainable use, acceptability and competitiveness of Ontario's Crown forests.
+In addition, the increased investment and ownership by First Nations in Ontario's forestry businesses has created significant opportunities and hundreds of new jobs for First Nations communities.
+Red Rock Indian Band Chief Edward Wawia has stated that "Our forest operations generate wealth for our community that offsets the costs for social and economic development, so our community can be self-sustainable."